tfredrich/RestApiTutorial.com/content/advanced/responses/retries.md

 Implementing retries for these status codes (ideally with exponential back-off and retry limits) improves an application's ability to handle network hiccups and temporary server errors.
 The trade-off is additional latency.
 API gateways and other elements of the stack may limit how long a client can wait.

-## Status Codes That Should Not Trigger Retry
+## Status codes that should not trigger retry

 Some HTTP status codes represent permanent errors or client-side issues that automatic retries cannot resolve.
 In such cases, automatically retrying the request leads to unnecessary resource consumption or even worsen the situation.
-These include:</p>
+These include:

 - **400 (Bad Request):** The client sent an invalid request.
 Fix the issue in the request before trying again.
 - **401 (Unauthorized):** Authentication is required or failed.
 Fix the authentication issue before trying again (e.g. get a fresh token).